How to ask your lodger to leave

 Giving notice

-Ending a lodgers stay depends on their setup.
-If they live in your house and share a kitchen, bathroom or living room with you or a member of your family, theyre an excluded occupier.
-This means you dont have to go to court to evict them, you just have to give reasonable notice to leave.
+To end your lodger's stay you dont have to go to court to evict them, you just have to give reasonable notice to leave.
 This is usually the length of the rental payment period, so if they pay rent weekly, youll need to give them a week to leave.
 This notice doesnt have to be in writing.

 Its also worth noting that if you and your lodger both agree, you can ask them to leave at any time.